Making Custom Functions

 Let's look at the quickstart repository for an example.

-We only have one function exposed: get_add_str(left : u32, right: u32).
+We only have one function exposed: get_add_str(left : u32, right: u32)

-What if we have variables a, b, and c, and we want to show the user the results of calling:
+, and we want to show the user the results of calling:

-get_add_str(a, b) and get_add_str(b, c)?
+get_add_str(a, b)

 We can do this without adding a new binding, through the use of a custom Javascript function.